revathivijay/book-swipe/README.md

 # book-swipe

-A simple tool to read books by swiping in the air :P
+A simple tool to read books by swiping (flipping pages) in the air :P

 ## Set up